Module QXL-2202:

 Overview

-1) Words, concepts, categories, frames and domains 2) Polysemy 3) Meaning components, language universals, thematic roles 4) Metaphor and figurative language 5) Mental Spaces Theory and Conceptual Blending 6) Formal aproaches to semantics.
-7) Pragmatics: Presupposition and Relevance Theory 8) Speech Acts and Politeness 9) Spatial Reference 10) From semantics to discourse 11) Wrap up: grammar and meaning, how might they be related?
+Topics may include: 1) Words, concepts, categories, frames and domains 2) Polysemy 3) Meaning components, language universals, thematic roles 4) Metaphor and figurative language 5) Mental Spaces Theory and Conceptual Blending 6) Quantifiers, Determiners and Predicate Logic.
+7) Pragmatics: Relevance Theory and other post-Gricean developments 8) Pragmatics: Speech Acts and Politeness 9) Spatial Reference 10) Discourse and context 11) Wrap up: grammar and meaning, how might they be related?

 Assessment Strategy